rafaelmardojai/firefox-gnome-theme/README.md

 - **Align tab title and icon to left** `gnomeTheme.tabAlignLeft`

 	Align the tab title and favicon to left of tab in place of center.

+- **Bookmarks bar in fullscreen** `gnomeTheme.bookmarksOnFullscreen`

+	 Show the bookmarks bar while in fullscreen.

 ### Extensions support